ryardley/pdsl/README.md

 ### Reference equality

-If you pass a value `pdsl` will match that specific value:
+If you pass a value, `pdsl` will match that specific value:

 ```js
 const isLiterallyTrue = p`true`; // value === true;